-- Place the scooter on the centerstand.

-- 2. Remove cowling A. (See page 6-6.)
+- 1. Remove cowling A. (See page 6-6.)

+- 2. Disconnect the headlight coupler.

-- 3. Unhook the headlight bulb holder, and then remove the burnt out bulb.
+- 3. Remove the headlight bulb holder by turning it counterclockwise, and then remove the burnt out bulb.

-- 1. Unhook.

-- 2. Headlight bulb

-- 3. Headlight bulb holder
+1. Headlight bulb holder

-- Place a new bulb into position, and then secure it with the bulb holder.
+4. Place a new headlight bulb into position, and then secure it with the bulb holder.

+- 5. Connect the coupler.

-- 5. Install the cowling.
+- 6. Install the cowling.

 - Have a Yamaha dealer adjust the headlight beam if necessary.